The 20 Best Craniosynostosis Doctors in Japan

 Yokohama, JP

-Shinji Kobayashi practices in Yokohama, Japan.
+Shinji Kobayashi practices practicing medicine in Yokohama, Japan.
 Mr. Kobayashi is rated as an Advanced expert by MediFind in the treatment of Craniosynostosis.
-His top areas of expertise are Apert Syndrome, Acrocephalopolydactyly, Saethre-Chotzen Syndrome, Osteotomy, and Mastectomy.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Saethre-Chotzen Syndrome, Pfeiffer Syndrome, Acrocephalopolydactyly, Osteotomy, and Mastectomy.

 Advanced in Craniosynostosis